 Learn how to search in Google Sheets, including how to search in specific sheets, how to match cases, and how to find and replace.

-When you work in Google Sheets, the Search function provides a way to quickly look through your sheets for specific words or phrases.
-By the end of this tutorial, you will know how to perform basic searches, plus more advanced methods to alter your search parameters or replace sets of words and phrases.
+When you work in Google Sheets, the Search function provides a way to look through your sheets for specific words or phrases quickly.
+Learn how to perform basic searches, plus more advanced methods to alter your search parameters or replace sets of words and phrases.

-Here is a quick guide to help you use the search function in Google Sheets:
+Explore the steps you’ll need to take to use the search function in Google Sheets:

 You can also use the keyboard shortcuts to find your text faster:

-Let’s go over each step in more detail and learn about other more advanced search methods and when to use them.
+Explore each step in more detail to learn about other, more advanced search methods and when to use them.

 First, open the Google Sheet you would like to search in.